surajsharma/paper-jekyll-theme/_pages/about.md

 ---
 I'm just an intellectual interloper, a midnight marauder, an agent provocateur par excellence.
 Welcome to my page, thank you for dropping by!

-I'm Suraj, a software developer based in India with a bunch of crazy ideas about where software can take us.
+I'm Suraj, a web developer based in India with a bunch of crazy ideas about where software can take us.
 Currently freelancing as a dev for startups across the country/world, building [Sustain](https://github.com/inversepolarity/Sustain), a git-like solution in my free time.

 As a card-carrying generalist, I believe in a world where letter openers and Swiss Army knives co-exist.